WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/01-drama-collective/index.md

 Tech crew has a [wiki](../) you should check out :D

-As of 2024, they also put on the [Warwick Student Arts Festival](/wiki/case-studies/wsaf-2024), although this may be made into its own society in future years.
+In 2024, they also put on the [Warwick Student Arts Festival](/wiki/case-studies/wsaf-2024), for 2025 [WSAF](/wiki/warwick-drama#wsaf) was made into its own society.